Caspian seal: Description

 The skull structure of the Caspian seal suggests it is closely related to the Baikal seal.
 In addition, the morphological structures in both species suggest they are descended from the ringed seal which migrated from larger bodies of water around two million years ago.

 Caspian seals can be found not only along the shorelines, but also on the many rocky islands and floating blocks of ice that dot the Caspian Sea.
 As the ice melts in the warmer season, they can be found on the mouths of the Volga and Ural Rivers, as well as the southern latitudes of the Caspian where cooler waters can be found due to greater depth.

-In winter, and cooler parts of the spring and autumn season, these marine mammals populate the Northern Caspian.
-In the first days of April, spring migration to the southern part of the Caspian Sea begins with mature female seals and their pups, during this migration hungry seals eat the fish in the nets.
+One notable attribute of Caspian seals is its adaptation to a wide range of air temperatures and the extreme climate of its habitat.
+Temperatures in the Caspian Sea range from -35 °C in the winter months to +40 °C in the summer, sitting at the southernmost limit for ice formation in winter with sub-tropical conditions for the rest of the year.
+In winter, and cooler parts of the spring and autumn season, the seals populate the Northern Caspian.
+In the first days of April, spring migration to the southern part of the Caspian Sea begins with mature female seals and their pups.
 Male mature seals stay in the northern Caspian Sea longer and wait until the moulting is completed.
 In summer, seals find empty places in the western part of Apsheron for resting.
 In the eastern part, the most crowded place used to be the Ogurchinskiy Island, but by 2001, fewer than 10 pups were recorded on Ogurchinsky, some of which were killed by people on the island.

 Diet

 Caspian seals are primarily piscivorous.
 They eat a variety of food depending on season and availability.
 A typical diet for Caspian seals found in the northern Caspian sea consists of crustaceans and various fish species, such as Clupeonella engrauliformis, C. grimmi, C. caspia, Gobiidae, Rutilus caspicus, Atherina boyeri, and Sander lucioperca.
 Caspian seal adults eat about 2–3 kg of fish a day and almost a metric ton of fish per year.

 In autumn and winter, Caspian seals prey mostly on sculpins, gobies, and crustaceans while inhabiting shallow waters in the northern part of the sea.
 During the summer, in the southern part of the Caspian Sea, they eat herring, roach, carp, sprat, and smelt.
 When Caspian seals live in estuaries, they eat large amounts of the freshwater species, Sander lucioperca.
 Other prey include shrimp, crab, and silversides.

-Being one of the top predators in the ecosystem, Caspian seals had hazardous chemicals found inside their bodies such as heavy metals, organochlorine compounds, and radionuclides.
+Being one of the top predators in the ecosystem, Caspian seals accumulate hazardous chemicals found inside their bodies such as heavy metals, organochlorine compounds, and radionuclides.